sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 In His Name: Authority
 ======================

 What does it mean to do something 'in the name of Jesus'?
-Perhaps you have concluded your prayers "in Jesus name" without giving much thought to the real meaning behind the phrase.
+Perhaps you conclude your prayers "in Jesus name" without giving much thought to the significance of the phrase.
 We realize that when something is done or said "in His name", the intention is not merely to include His name like a signature, but to somehow invoke the authority and power of Jesus.
-In other words, we believe that His name represents His authority.
+In other words, His name is used to represent His authority.
+To fully appreciate what it means to do something in the name or the authority of Christ, we must understand the authority of Christ Himself and how he received it from the God the Father.

 During His earthly ministry, the Jewish religious leaders were constantly challenging the authority of Jesus.
 The people listening to His teaching realized there was something different about Him.
 His words had authority that was not present when the scribes taught (Matt 7:29).
 His works displayed a real power.
 The religious leaders we realizing this and, no doubt, beginning to get concerned about what this might mean for thier own positions.

 These leaders finally confront Jesus while teaching in the temple, as recorded in the gospels of Matthew, Mark, and Luke.
 A lighthearted pharapharase might go something like this

 > Leaders: Who said you could teach in the Temple?

 > Jesus: I have a question for you first.
 If you can answer it, I will answer yours.

 > Leaders (thinking silently): Where is he going with this?

 > Jesus: Who gave John the authority to baptize?
 Was it God or man?

 > Leaders (whispering amongst themselves): If we say God, he will ask us why we didn't listen to John.
 If we say man, the people will be angry with us since everybody believes he was sent by God.

 > Leaders (to Jesus): We cannot answer your question.

 > Jesus: I won't answer your question either.

 *TODO*: confirm the order of these incidents.
 I suspect the healing (outside the Temple) happened before the teaching (inside the Temple).
 I believe so: http://www.welcometohosanna.com/LIFE_OF_JESUS/036_Ministry16JourneyToJerusalem.htm.
 The visit in John would not be the same as the last visit recorded in Matthew.
 So by the end of His ministry, Jesus had a different strategy in answering these sorts of questions than at the beginning.